 You must select one of the following categories under which your abstract can be best classified:

 You may choose to submit your abstract under one of the following options:

 - Young Investigator Award (YIA) Basic Science

 - Nursing and Allied Professions Investigator Award

-To present an abstract in one of the above YIA sessions, the first author/presenter must be under 40 years old at the time of presentation, i.e. born after 23 May 1983.
+To present your abstract in one of the above Young Investigator Award (YIA) sessions, the first author/presenter must be under 40 at the time of presentation, i.e. born after 23 May 1984.

 Special note to YIA submitters: If you are submitting the abstract on behalf of the first author/presenter, you must enter the first author’s date of birth, as this date will be the qualifying point for the option validation.
 Abstracts with non-eligible dates of birth will be automatically removed from this option and graded as 'no options' abstracts.
 Please tick the appropriate box in the abstract information section.